polinau25/WorldHealthStatistics/README.md

 It also uses a github dataset that maps countries to regions: [Dataset](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes/blob/master/all/all.csv)
 The project was done in MySQL Workbench 8.0.

-First some simple query to find an average percent of overweight children was executed:
+First, some simple query to find an average percent of overweight children was executed:
 ```sql
 SELECT hs.DIM_GEO_NAME, hs.VALUE_NUMERIC
 FROM who.health_statistics as hs